iz103/what_lang/README.md

 To increase accuracy of the results the following suggestions are made:

-- Use a larger language reference files, or a higher number of language reference files for comparison.
+- Use larger language reference files, or a higher number of language reference files for comparison.

 - construct n-grams of the refercne text (unigrams, bigrams and trigrams).
 Also, produce n-grams of the referece text.
 The matches between reference language n-grams and input text n-grams would be of a higher quality (compared to single words, as used in this program).